fx is the entry-point for a set of subcommands that make many tasks

 Configure a build

 First let's configure the build.
-To do this we need to make a few choices:
+To do this you need to make a few choices:

 - What product configuration do you want?